Feuermurmel/whuts-solver/readme.md

 [...]
 ```

+Each solution consists of a unit cell dimension and a number of copies of the unfolding, rotated and translated in space.
+Each copy is represented by a list of coordinates of the individual cubes.
+The solution can be used to tile space by arranging copying it along each axis with a distance given by the unit cell dimensions.

 A maximum number of copies of the unfolding to use can be specified, this may lead not solution being found for some unfoldings:

 ```